 - The tips are harder and don’t break up easily

-From a safety point of view, should you be unfortunate enough to put a screw through a live cable, aside from the ‘bang’ you will stand a better chance of not being electrocuted.
+From a safety point of view, electrician’s screwdrivers reduce the risk of electrocution should you be unfortunate enough to put a screw through a live cable.
 Which I regard as a major bonus!.

 Other hand tools I buy tend to be of the mid-range price but have a good look around and compare prices.